adhamhshm/uniclubshub/README.md

 ## Deployment

 Currently, the deployed backend may spin down due to inactivity as it is a part of a free tier service subscription.
-When you open the deployed website link, you may experience unresponsive clicks or some loading time as it needs to wait for the backend to restart (maybe 1 minute at most).
+Thus, The deployed application cannot be accessed unless a request is made.

 ## Getting Started in Local